dyo/dyo/README.md

 });

 // pass true as the third argument to access the
-// internal methods of a component created with .createComponent i.e myComponent(__,__,true)
+// internal methods of a component created with
+// .createComponent/.createClass i.e
+myComponent(__,__,true)
 // returns {
 // 		render: function ...